Millions of older adults need your help

 What's in the curriculum?

-The Brain Health Trainer portion of the program covers the neurophysiological and cognitive effects of various exercise and physical activity interventions, as well as certain lifestyle interventions, so you can make recommendations that address the various stages of cognitive decline, such as dementia and Alzheimer's disease, in a structured, targeted and evidence-based fashion.
+Brain Health Trainer - Explore the neurophysiological and cognitive effects of various exercise and physical activity interventions, as well as certain lifestyle interventions, so you can make recommendations that address the various stages of cognitive decline, such as dementia and Alzheimer's disease, in a structured, targeted and evidence-based fashion.

 - Understand the unique psychological and physiological needs of senior clients